tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/25_[fv]_sections.md

 an `FvNameString` entry in FV EXT header using the `UiFvName`.

-This section also specifies how to define content for PI FV Extensions which provides a mapping between a GUID and an OEM file type.
+This section also specifies how to define content for PI FV Extensions which provides a mapping for a GUID, an OEM file type and FV used size.
 The size of `EFI_FIRMWARE_VOLUME_EXT_HEADER` and `EFI_FIRMWARE_VOLUME_EXT_ENTRY` sizes will be calculated based on content, while the `EFI_FIRMWARE_VOLUME_EXT_ENTRY` type must be defined by the platform integrator based on the PI specification,